AkerBP/deos-cognite-functions-template/README.md

 ```
 - ***NB**: `pipreqs` will specify wrong dependency to Cognite Python SDK package. **Replace the line `cognite==X.X.X` with `cognite-sdk` in `requirements.txt`**.
 If you have installed other packages, it is a good idea to double-check their specification in `requirements.txt`*

-## Deploy and run Cognite Functions
-- Input data to the `handle` function in `handler.py` is provided by the `data_dict` dictionary.
-If you create your own Cognite Function, make sure to change the key-value pairs to fit your purpose

 ## Authentication with Python SDK.
 To read/write data from/to CDF, we need to connect with the Cognite application.
 This section describes the process of authenticating with a Cognite client using app registration and the OIDC protocol.
 The complete code for authenticating is found in `src/cognite_authentication.py`
 - Create a user (or sign into your existing) account at (Cognite Hub)[https://hub.cognite.com/].
 This will connect you to an Azure Active Directory tenant that is used to authenticate with CDF, which gives you read access to the time series dataset used in this project.
 All Aker BP accounts and guest accounts have by default access to the development environment of CDF (Cognite Fusion Dev).